uiowa-mgb/website/content/officers/index.md

 ---

-## Graduate Liaison
+## General Liaison Committee

-As chair of the GLC Committee, the General Liaison works to communicate between faculty and graduate students about the graduate program.
-Within the Mathematics department, the General Liaison acts as a liaison between MGB, faculty, administration, undergrads, post-docs, and other graduate students and chairs the GLC Committee.
-Outside of the Mathematics department, the General Liaison facilitates communication with campus organizations representing general graduate student interests or with the University administration, if necessary.
+The GLC exists to facilitate communication between faculty and graduate students about the graduate program.
+The committee can help faculty by gathering information and feedback from graduate students on changes to the graduate program or other issues.
+If graduate students have a concern they would like to address, the committee can gather information and communicate with the appropriate faculty or administrator to address these concerns.
+The committee will also help disseminate information about the department to graduate students.

 **Current**

-- Elise Askelsen
+- Elise Askelsen (Chair)
+- Cole Hengel
+- Joey Small
+- Garrett Mason

 ---